Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Apart from viral gastroenteritis, other gut bugs can cause infection to your gut, commonly bacterial infections, protozoa, and parasites.

-They cause yellow stool by speeding up the stool passage (diarrhea), and of course, abdominal pain and colics.
+They cause yellow stool by speeding up the stool passage (diarrhea), abdominal pain, and colics.

 Symptoms: